ktonon/cog/README.markdown

 Created cog/templates
 ```

-Now your project's directory layout will look like this
+The project would then look like this

 ```text
 PROJECT_ROOT/